 When the patient was admitted at 19 weeks’ gestation, she weighed 160 lbs. and electrolyte studies showed a potassium deficit for which supplementation was administered.
 On the third day of her admission, the patient awakened confused and amnesic.
 She did not know the date or the reason for her hospital admission, and she could not recall her son’s name.
 The patient exhibited rapid, involuntary movement of her eyes, a condition called nystagmus which reflects a neurological disorder.
 The patient’s mother reported that her daughter was having difficulty walking.

 Her physicians considered surgery for possible gall bladder disease and prescribed antibiotics for a urinary tract infection.
-A CT scan was ordered to rule out a stroke; and an EEG was performed to evaluate the possibility of a seizure disorder.
+A CT scan was ordered to rule out a stroke, and an EEG was performed to evaluate the possibility of a seizure disorder.
 Though the patient had not exhibited psychological problems in the past, a psychiatrist consultant evaluated the patient for anxiety and amnesia and ordered Ativan.

-Because pregnant women who have vomited for more than a few weeks develop subactue thiamine deprivation, specialists recommend that women with hyperemesis gravidarum greater than two weeks’ duration should be administered preventative intravenous thiamine.
-A review of literature suggests that maternal death or permanent neurologic abnormality occurs in more than 80% of cases of Wernicke’s Encephalopathy.
+Because pregnant women who have vomited for more than a few weeks develop subacute thiamine deprivation, specialists recommend that women with hyperemesis gravidarum of greater than two weeks’ duration should be administered preventative intravenous thiamine.
+A review of the literature suggests that maternal death or permanent neurologic abnormality occurs in more than 80% of cases of Wernicke’s Encephalopathy.